chromium/content_analysis_sdk/README.md

 be ignored by version control.

 `prepare_build` performs the following steps:
-1. (Mac only) Downloads and installs brew, cmake, coreutils and pkg-config
-2. Downloads the vcpkg package manager.
+1. Downloads the vcpkg package manager.
-3. Downloads and builds the Google Protocol Buffers library.
+2. Downloads and builds the Google Protocol Buffers library.
-4. Creates build files for your specific platform.
+3. Creates build files for your specific platform.

 ### Cmake Targets